Wisc-HCI/NIST_Benchmark/doc/run_robot.md

 # In another terminal do the following:
 source devel/setup.sh
 ./franka.sh master
-rosrun panda_benchmark pick_and_place.py # WARNING: THIS WILL MOVE THE BOT!
+# rosrun panda_benchmark pick_and_place.py # WARNING: THIS WILL MOVE THE BOT!

+rosrun panda_benchmark torque_controller.py # WARNING: THIS WILL MOVE THE BOT!
 ```